max-baydoun/StudyBuilder/README.md

 ### 1.1.
 Register

-- [ ] 1.1.1.
+- [X] 1.1.1.
 On the register screen, there must be email, username, password and confirm password input fields.
-- [ ] 1.1.2.
+- [X] 1.1.2.
 If an email exists, a popup should appear with the message "Email already exists, please sign up with this email or try another email."
-- [ ] 1.1.3.
+- [X] 1.1.3.
 There must be a button that says "Already a user?", which redirects the user to the Login page when clicked.

-### 1.2.1.
+### 1.2.
 Login

-- [ ] 1.2.1.
+- [X] 1.2.1.
 On the login screen, ther must be username and password input fields.
-- [ ] 1.2.2.
+- [X] 1.2.2.
 If either the username or password are incorrect, a popup should appear with the message "Invalid username/password".
-- [ ] 1.2.3.
+- [X] 1.2.3.
 There must be a button that says "Register", which redirects the user to the Register page when clicked.

 ## 2. Dashboard